 Here’s a deeper look at what being vested means and the effect it can have on your retirement savings.

 The IRS also allows employers to contribute to their employees’ plans.
-Often these contributions are made in the form of a match.
-For example, an employer might offer matching contributions if an employee chooses to defer 6% of their salary.
+Often these contributions come in the form of a 401(k) match.
+For example, an employer might offer matching contributions of 3% or 6% if an employee chooses to defer 6% of their salary.

 Employer contributions are a way for businesses to encourage their employees to save for retirement.
 They’re also an important benefit that job seekers look for when searching for new jobs.